bpodchezertsev/MOD/intro.md

 The MOD platform is a path to a new, safer, multi-purpose solution for widespread use with predictable behavior and a steep learning curve.

-The analog of this platform's place among other drones is a tractor among other cars.
+MOD platform can be compared to other drones as a tractors can be compared to a cars.

-And the analog of the system of hardware and software additions for MOD is a three-point mounted implements among tractors.
+The MOD platform's hardware and software add-ons are like three-point mounted implements for tractors.

 This does not mean that MODs, like tractors, are used primarily in agriculture, but rather that MODs, like tractors, have a much wider range of applications.

-But you ask: "Why can't other drones be used as tractors?"
+*But you ask: "Why can't other drones be used as tractors?"

-First, let me explain what an omnicopter is...
+First, let me explain what an omnicopter is...*